MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-tables-azurestorage-azuredatalake.md

 The following command describes how to create an external table located in Azure Blob Storage, Azure Data Lake Store Gen1, or Azure Data Lake Store Gen2.

-For an introduction to external Azure Storage tables feature, please see [Query data in Azure Data Lake using Azure Data Explorer](../../data-lake-query-data.md).
+For an introduction to the external Azure Storage tables feature, see [Query data in Azure Data Lake using Azure Data Explorer](../../data-lake-query-data.md).

 ## .create or .alter external table